X

 Tarun Chugh

-Yeah, so that’s very good question and that’s something that worries all of us and is the focus segment of the sector overall.
-If you look at it, there was a set of products which were introduced by a few market leaders about 12 to 18 months back.
+Yeah, so that’s a very good question and that’s something that worries all of us and is the focus segment of the sector.
+Overall if you look at it, there was a set of products which were introduced by a few market leaders about 12 to 18 months back.
 These products were early gratification products for the customer.
 And we did see people then not continuing once they did get benefits already available.
 Now that we were all expecting lower persistency in the sector and we have just seen the result of that.

 The swing has been more than the expectation.
-But largely it is just one bucket that has impacted the entire sector.
-So while we’ve grown by we’ve degraded by about 1.8% we expect that the sector has actually grown even further.
-We had this product with us earlier but we did not launch it till it was becoming imitable.
-That we have to do it in the market because distribution was just lapping on this product.
-I think we hopefully the the entire sector has learned its lessons and we don’t do something like this again.
+But largely this is just one bucket that has impacted the entire sector.
+So while we’ve grown by, we’ve de-grown by about 1.8%; we expect that the sector will actually de-grow even further.
+We had this product with us earlier, but we did not launch it till it was becoming inevitable that we have to do it in the market because distribution was just lapping onto this product.
+I think hopefully the entire sector has learnt its lessons, and we don’t do something like this again.

 As far as we are concerned, we’ve stopped selling this product and since October has anyways been bringing it down.
-At the same time has it impacted profitability more?
-Because the persistency was already baked in in the entire process.
-But these kind of things should largely be avoided in the sectors the way I would answer that question.
+At the same time, has it impacted profitability?
+No. Because the persistency was already baked in in the entire process.
+But these kind of things should largely be avoided in the sectors, the way I would answer that question.

 Nidhesh Jain

 Sure, sure.
-Secondly that if you look at the data in terms of household preferences, so protection, annuity, I think they are growing at a very healthy pace.
-But on the saving side what we are seeing that the preference towards mutual funds and equities has been increasing and it’s not just one year trend.
+Secondly then if you look at the data in terms of household preferences, so protection annuity, I think they are growing at a very healthy pace.
+But on the saving side, what we are seeing is that the preference towards mutual funds and equities has been increasing and it’s not just a one-year trend.
 It has been a quite secular trend for last four, five years.
 So in that context and life insurance deposits are losing share in the household savings.
-So in that context how as a industry or as a large life insurance company, how do we plan for next, let’s say five years.
+So in that context, how as a industry or as a large life insurance company, how do we plan for next, let’s say five years?

 Because I think every year the share of household savings towards insurance is gradually at a very, very gradual pace.
 But it is declining for sure.
-So how we stay relevant for common savings to capture the savings pie of a household?
+So how we stay relevant from savings to capture the savings pie of a household?

 Tarun Chugh

 Okay, well that’s a very good question.
-And I’m sure most people awake the way we have already the way we looked at it although is very different.
+And I’m sure kepy most people awake.
+The way we have already, the way we’ve looked at it although is very different.
 We have ridden the SIP market in Bajaj Life as well.
-We today sell a lot of our unit plans in what we call as see.
-So it’s a trademark that we’ve taken.
-It’s a systematic in systematic out plan where you put in money every month into your lips and over a period of time take the benefit of staying in the market for longer and take the benefit of then getting equivalent to monthly benefits over a period of your lifetime for under two 50,000 ticket size.
+We today sell a lot of our ULIP plans in what we call as SISO.
+It’s a trademark that we’ve taken.
+It’s a systematic in systematic out plan where you put in money every month into ULIPs and over a period of time take the benefit of staying in the market for longer and take the benefit of then getting equivalent to monthly benefits over a period of your lifetime.

 These risks are real.
-And while in a lot of our spaces the mutual fund market is also pretty much playing and which is why we see the group has.
-Bajaj Group does have another mutual fund and a life insurance company.
-We play in the same space sometimes of course but it’s a product with a different within a different caste and a different benefit.
-So an annual product for example is something that people cannot produce but life insurance companies with their long term guarantees and that as you see as a trend has been going up.
+And while in a lot of our spaces the mutual fund market is also pretty much playing and which is why we see the group has — Bajaj Group does have another mutual fund and a life insurance company; we play in the same space sometimes, of course but it’s a product with a different — within a different caste and a different benefit.
+So an annuity product for example, is something that people cannot produce but life insurance companies with their long term guarantees and that as you see as a trend has been going up.

 Nidhesh Jain

 Sure, thank.
 Thank you.
-And my two questions on the other businesses which is fincer markets.
-So if I look at Finsor market that revenue has been quite flattish for a long time.
+And my two question is on the other businesses, which is finserv markets.
+So if I look at finserv market that revenue has been quite flattish for a long time.
 It’s a digital business.
-Ideally it should grow at a pretty healthy pace I think.
-But I think last 15, 16 quarters the revenue has been flattish.
+Ideally it should grow at a pretty healthy pace, I think.
+But I think in the last 15, 16 quarters the revenue has been flattish.
 So what is the strategy here and what is going on here?

 Ramandeep Singh Sahni